Cathwyler/MagicRemoteService/README.md

 ## Introduction

 ### How it works
-MagicRemoteService is composed of two app, one for TV to send magic remote input and one other for PC reproduce mouse and keyboard input.
-TV app uses LG WebOS API and DOM events to catch magic remote inputs, WebSockets (TCP) for main data and Node.js dgram (UDP) for Wake-on-LAN functionality.
-PC app uses System.Net.Sockets to receive main data and SendInput Win32 API reproduce inputs.
+MagicRemoteService is composed of two apps, one for TV to send magic remote input and one other for PC reproduce mouse and keyboard input.
+The TV app uses LG WebOS API and DOM events to catch magic remote inputs, WebSockets (TCP) for main data and Node.js dgram (UDP) for Wake-on-LAN functionality. the PC app uses System.Net.Sockets to receive main data and SendInput Win32 API reproduce inputs.

 ### About security
 There is no encryption data between the TV and the PC.
 Don't use it if you are unsure of the security of your local network.
 I strongly recommend to not use it on the internet without a VPN connection.
 Don't use it to enter password, bank card or any other sensitive information.
 I clear myself of any responsibility if you got data hacked.